Self-Managed VPS vs Managed VPS: Which is Right for You?

 Unlike managed hosting, where the hosting company handles software installations, security patches and updates, self-managed hosting puts you in charge of everything.

-A self-managed VPS includes technical flexibility and total control over your server environment.
-Below are the standout features:
+Self-managed VPS hosting includes technical flexibility and total control over your server environment.
+Below are some of the standout features:

 • Provides root access that lets you control server settings, file permissions and software installations without restrictions.